jakrog01/Wa-Tor/README.md

 ![Simulation Screen](https://github.com/jakrog01/Wator/assets/141222606/55d61a38-2244-4d51-975c-f33dbaf3139a)

 ## Wa-Tor alghoritm
-> Somewhere, in a direction that can only be called recreational at a distance limited only by one's programming prowess, the planet Wa-Tor swims among the stars.
-It is shaped like a torus, or doughnut, and is entirely covered with water.

 Wa-Tor is a simulation of an ecosystem consisting of only two species of animals: predators and prey.
 Wa-Tor model created and presented by [A. K. Dewdney](http://cs.gettysburg.edu/~tneller/cs107/wator_dewdney.pdf), is a translation of the [Lotka-Volterra equations](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations) into a discrete, two-dimensional plane.